By Emma Urbanek

 Video is taking the sales world by storm, and rightfully so.
 One minute of video is equal to 1.8 million words to your audience, and brands that use video marketing grow their year-over-year revenue 49 percent faster than brands that don't.
 Senior care should be no different.

-When you’re promoting your senior care community, it’s especially important to make a connection with the prospects you’re engaging.
+When you’re promoting your senior care community, it’s crucial to connect with the prospects you’re seeking to engage.

 The Power of Video

-According to a Cisco study, online videos will make up more than 80 percent of all consumer internet traffic (85 percent in the U.S.) by 2020.
+According to a Cisco study, online videos will make up more than 80 percent of all consumer internet traffic (85 percent in the U.S.) by 2022.
 Will your company be in the mix?
-Here are a few benefits of video in sales:
+Here are a few benefits of videos in sales:

 - Higher response rates